Volunteer of the Month

 Degrees and Certifications:

-We are pleased to honor you as our Volunteer of the Month!
-Thank you for your service.
+We are honored to celebrate you as Volunteer of the Month.